Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 Background

 Jacqueline Phillips is the Head of Marketing at Kommo.
-Last year, she released a book called Delivered about how people are increasingly abandoning phone and email, and instead choosing to socialize and conduct business over messengers.
+Last year, she released a book called Delivered about how people increasingly abandon phone calls and email and instead choose to socialize and conduct business over messengers.

 But first, she takes us back to how Kommo’s messaging philosophy started.
-“At some point,” Jacqueline says, “Kommo’s founders realized that there was a trend towards messaging.
-They saw that marketing and support had been relying on messaging to form relationships with customers.
-Sales, however, wasn't taking advantage of chat and was totally left out of the communication chain.”
+“At some point,” Jacqueline says, “Kommo’s founders realized there was a messaging trend.
+They saw that marketing and support relied on messaging to form customer relationships.
+However, sales weren't taking advantage of chat and were left out of the communication chain.”

-For this reason, Jacqueline and her team started to investigate messaging: “We wanted to know ‘How does messaging work?
+For this reason, Jacqueline and her team started investigating messaging: “We wanted to know ‘How does messaging work?
 What are the statistics?
 Could it work for business?
 If yes, B2B or B2C?’”

 Since then, Kommo made it their mission to close the chat gap between marketing and support.
-They added features and integrations to the CRM that enabled sales teams to provide a seamless, cohesive buying journey from the first chat message all the way to working with a salesperson and closing the deal.
+They added features and integrations to the CRM, enabling sales teams to provide a seamless, cohesive buying journey from the first chat message to working with a salesperson and closing the deal.

 The goal

 Jacqueline explains that the ultimate aim of this book wasn’t to sell it — in fact, it was free.
-The book was written with an intention to prove to themselves that people were interested in this communication channel for sales.
+The book was written to prove to themselves that people were interested in this communication channel for sales.

 But they didn’t stop at theory.
 Jacqueline’s team also wanted to test a messenger-based strategy in the real world.
-So they decided to use salesbot for delivering the book and the CRM for marketing.
+So, they decided to use a salesbot for delivering the book and the CRM for marketing.

 “We wanted to provide readers with an experience of making a transaction over chat.
-In this case, getting the book on your favorite messenger,” She explains, “We couldn’t just say ‘oh, in theory, messengers are good for business’ and recommend it to people.
+In this case, getting the book on your favorite messenger,” She explains, “We couldn’t just say, ‘Oh, in theory, messengers are good for business’ and recommend it to people.
 We needed to see it for ourselves.
-So, we connected all messengers in our own CRM, built a landing page that had messengers and gave visitors the access to chat with us.
-We also built the automation and saw for ourselves how Kommo’s pipeline can actually work with messengers.”
+So, we connected all messengers in our own CRM, built a landing page with messengers, and gave visitors access to chat with us.
+We also built the automation and saw for ourselves how Kommo’s pipeline could work with messengers.”

 The challenge

 The Head of Marketing explains that if she didn’t use Salesbot — Kommo’s chatbot, she wouldn’t be able to track the book’s success.
-But using the CRM for marketing allowed her to track how many readers there were, where they came from and which stage they were at.
+However, using the CRM for marketing allowed her to track how many readers there were, where they came from, and which stage they were at.

-Moreover, she emphasizes that being able to connect with the readers on a personal level was critical: “This whole thing was really about putting messenger-based sales to the test.
-If we just published a book on Amazon and counted our money, it would have told us something, but it wouldn’t have been a conversation.
+She emphasizes that connecting with the readers personally was critical: “This whole thing was really about putting messenger-based sales to the test.
+If we had just published a book on Amazon and counted our money, it would have told us something, but it wouldn’t have been a conversation.
 The way we did it gave us real feedback.”

 5,000 ebook downloads with a CRM for marketing